i~HD’s holistic approach to health data

 Within these areas European and multidisciplinary experts contribute, in line with the vision and mission of i~HD, throughout a diversity of initiatives to get the most out of health data in Europe and beyond.

 Health data is often not fit for crucial reuse purposes such as clinical research, decision making, value-based health care.
-We therefore equip stakeholders with instruments, insights and strategies to benchmark and enhance their health data quality, and provide expert support with in all phases of the research lifecycle.
+We therefore catalyse stakeholders to scale up their data quality, by coaching, educating and equipping them with instruments, organising assessments, providing insights and strategies to benchmark and enhance their health data quality, and providing expert support in all phases of the research lifecycle.

 All organisations, and the public, need to trust the ways in which health data is used, and by whom.
 The General Data Protection Regulation (GDPR) has heightened our awareness of this.
 We have translated our expertise in data protection for reuse purposes into codes of practices, educational and certification programmes, which we provide to organisations and European projects.